tysonmcnulty/cv/README.md

 In my career, I feel deeply rewarded when my work product enhances someone's life or makes the world a better place.
 For many years, I've mostly been making software to bring that about, but recently, it's involved some people management as well.
 I do my best work when I am part of a team that is diverse, motivated, curious, and kind.

-I live near Boston, Massachusetts, and I currently work at [EverQuote](https://www.everquote.com/about).
+I live near Boston, Massachusetts, and I currently work at [VMware Tanzu Labs](https://tanzu.vmware.com/tanzu).
 You can reach out to me on [LinkedIn](https://www.linkedin.com/in/tyson-mcnulty-611146b/); I use he/him pronouns.

-When I'm not working, I enjoy spending time with my family and friends, strength training, creating music, playing video games, and/or a fresh cup of coffee.
+When I'm not working, I enjoy spending time with family and friends, strength training, making music, gaming, and/or a fresh cup of coffee.

 ## Skills